ralsina/croupier/README.md

 ### Notes

+**No target conflicts**

-* If there are two or more tasks with the same output they will be executed in order of creation.
+If there are two or more tasks with the same output they will be executed in order of creation.
 For all practical purposes, it would be as if it was a single task that performed all the procs in order.

+If there are multiple tasks with the same target, and one of them is stale, then all the latter tasks will be stale too.

 ## Installation